speedbreakers/contentshop/docs/shopify-integration.md

 - Run bulk sync for store A, verify `external_*` counts ~100+ products
 - Run again (idempotent upsert; no duplicates)

-### Canonical creation
-- Bulk create canonicals from store A, verify:
-  - canonical products/variants created
-  - links created and enforce uniqueness

-### Manual linking
+### Individual linking
-- Link external product from store B to an existing canonical product from store A
+- Link single external variant from store A to an existing canonical variant
+- Verify link appears in external catalog UI
+- Verify linked storefront appears on canonical variant page
 - Ensure external variant cannot be linked to two canonicals (unique constraint)
+- Unlink a variant and verify status updates

+### Bulk Import & Link
+- Click "Bulk Import & Link All" for store A
+- Verify confirmation dialog shows correct unlinked count
+- Run bulk import job
+- Verify canonical products/variants created
+- Verify all links created automatically
+- Run again (should show 0 unlinked - idempotent)

+### Cross-store linking
+- Sync store B
+- Manually link external product from store B to canonical product created from store A
+- Verify one canonical can have links to multiple stores

 ### Publish
 - Publish a generated image to a linked external variant